aidanscannell/pilco-tensorflow/README.md

 - You may want to use a virtual environment for this.

 ### Example
-An example of implementing the code is given for the cart pole environment and can be in [examples/cart_pole.py](./examples/cart_pole.py).
+An example of implementing the code is given for the cart pole environment and can be found in [examples/cart_pole.py](./examples/cart_pole.py).